himani980/CodSoft/README.md

+# CodSoft Data Science Internship

-# Titanic Survival Prediction
+## Task 1: Titanic Survival Prediction

-## Objective
-Build a machine learning model to predict whether a passenger survived the Titanic disaster.

-## Dataset
-The Titanic dataset contains passenger information such as age, gender, passenger class, fare, and survival status.
+Built a Logistic Regression model to predict passenger survival using features such as age, gender, and passenger class.

-## Model Used
-Logistic Regression
+Accuracy: 81%

+## Task 2: Movie Rating Prediction
+Built a Linear Regression model to predict movie ratings using movie-related features.

+R2 Score: 0.0002

+## Task 3: Iris Flower Classification
+Built a Decision Tree Classifier to classify iris flowers into different species using sepal and petal measurements.

+Accuracy: 100%

-## Features Used
+## Tools Used
+- Python
+- Pandas
-- Pclass
+- Scikit-learn
-- Sex
+- Google Colab
-- Age
+- GitHub

-## Accuracy
-81.01%

-## Result
-The model successfully predicted passenger survival with an accuracy of 81.01%.

-## Author
-Himani Singhal